 So, what foods affect our mood?
 A study by the University of Warwick and Dartmouth College tried to provide scientific evidence on foods that have a greater influence on the mood.
 The results are as follows.

-Strawberries are a delicious fruit which are great when accompanied with cream.
+Strawberries, abundant in South Africa, are a delicious fruit which are great when accompanied with cream.
 Besides being an aphrodisiac food, it also it appears to be ideal for improving ones emotional state.
 Why?
 Because of vitamin C, which has proved to protect endorphins - hormones related to pleasure, euphoria and sexuality.
 Also, strawberries contain potassium, which appears to be crucial in regulating the nervous system.

 Another delicious fruit that also influences mood are cherries.
 Physically, they are good for reducing levels of uric acid, are used in the preventive treatment against gout, and contain anti-inflammatory properties .
 They also contact antioxidants that fight free radicals.
 Psychologically, they have a positive effect on mood, anxiety and stress levels.